anandrajesh3556-hub/Smart-Chat/README.md

 # 🎯 Project Objective

-The objective of Campus Talk is to create a digital social discussion platform for campus communities where students can communicate, share ideas, and interact through a modern thread-based system.
+The objective of Smart Chat is to create a digital social discussion platform for campus communities where students can communicate, share ideas, and interact through a modern thread-based system.

 ---